cakephp/docs/en/appendices/5-1-migration-guide.rst

 Behavior Changes
 ================

+- Connection now creats unique read and write drivers if the keys ``read`` or ``write` are present in the config regardless of values.
 - FormHelper no longer generates ``aria-required`` attributes on input elements that also have the ``required`` attribute set.
 The ``aria-required`` attribute is redundant on these elements and generates HTML validation warnings.
 If you